BluntSporks/readability/README.md

 is character count.
 The round function is better than the floor function or ceil function for this purpose.
 The formula is exactly correct 58% of the time, and is within +/-1 syllable of the correct count 98% of the time.
 On average, the positive and negative deviations should cancel each other out, at least in some formulas.

-The apostrophe s at the the of possessives is ignored because it does not increase syllable count in the general case.

 ## Short forms
 See [short-names](https://www.github.com/BluntSporks/short-names) for a list of abbreviations used.